-Welcome to the Employee Benefits and Risk Management (EBARM) Web Site.
+Employee Benefits, Assistance and Risk Management (EBARM) is a part of the Office for Human Resources and Educator Quality.
 All of our staff members are here to provide service and assistance to employees and their families.
 We recognize that, in many instances, employees seeking help are experiencing medical treatment and are under considerable stress.
 Understanding and efficiently using health insurance benefits can be very complex and frustrating.
 The information on this web site can assist you.
 More importantly, do not hesitate to call for help either from the specific insurance company or from the EBARM staff.

 As you access healthcare services, please remember that the District is self-insured for all medical, pharmacy and behavioral health services.
 Therefore, spend wisely, whenever you can use generics, see a primary care doctor instead of a specialist.
 Consider utilizing the services of the onsite Employee and Family Health and Wellness Centers, which includes primary care, lab, x-rays, and generic medications.
 Co-payments are waived for services provided by the Health and Wellness Centers and generic medications provided at no cost.